Latest Information on Coronavirus (Covid-19)

 NOTICE TO ALL TRAVELLERS TO MAURITIUS

-All prospective passengers (including children and infants) travelling to Mauritius for the month of October 2020 must possess the following documents:
+All prospective passengers (including children and infants) travelling to Mauritius must possess the following documents:

-- a certificate of a negative COVID – 19 PCR test administered not more than 7 days prior to the date of boarding at the last point of embarkation.
+- a certificate of a negative COVID – 19 PCR test administered between 5 and 7 days prior to the date of boarding at the last point of embarkation.

 - a valid air ticket to Mauritius; and